 Valparaiso University director of athletics Mark LaBarbera announced on July 23, 2014 that Kate Stake has been hired as the head coach of the Valpo softball program.
-Stake enters her second season at the helm of the Crusaders in 2017, led Valpo to the Horizon League Championship and a berth in the NCAA Tournament in her second year in 2016.
+Stake, who enters her third season at the helm of the Crusaders in 2017, led Valpo to the Horizon League Championship and a berth in the NCAA Tournament in her second year in 2016.

 Stake led Valpo in its transition to the Missouri Valley Conference in 2018.
 Despite the move to the MVC, which concluded the 2018 season 12th in the nation in conference RPI - a 16-spot jump from the Horizon League the previous year - the Crusaders posted a 27-24 record and improved on their team RPI by 67 spots from the previous season.
 After being picked ninth in the preseason poll, Stake guided Valpo to a fourth-place regular season finish and a berth in the MVC Tournament semifinals.
 She coached the MVC Newcomer of the Year and a Second Team All-Conference honoree in Kelsie Packard as well.

 In 2017, Stake guided the Crusaders to 28 victories and a third-place finish in the Horizon League standings.
 Under her tutelage, senior Sam Stewart was named the Horizon League Player of the Year and was a Second Team All-Region selection as she set new program single-season records for home runs, walks, slugging percentage and on-base percentage while leading the league in seven offensive categories.

 Senior Jorgi Calombaris joined Stewart as a First Team All-League choice in 2017, while sophomore Carly Trepanier was a Second Team All-League and Third Team All-Region selection.
 2017 marked just the second season in program history in which multiple Crusaders received All-Region accolades.